sumatrapdfreader/sumatrapdf/readme.md

 * [all other docs](https://www.sumatrapdfreader.org/docs/SumatraPDF-documentation-fed36a5624d443fe9f7be0e410ecd715.html)

 To compile you need Visual Studio 2019.
 [Free Community edition](https://www.visualstudio.com/vs/community/) works.

 I tend to update to the latest release of Visual Studio.
 Lately C++ evolves quickly and Visual Studio constantly adds latest capabilities.
-If things don't compile, first make sure you're using the latest update of Visual Studio.
+If things don't compile, first make sure you're using the latest version of Visual Studio.

-To get the code:
-* `git clone git@github.com:sumatrapdfreader/sumatrapdf.git`

 Open `vs2019/SumatraPDF.sln` when using Visual Studio 2019